Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Hybrid search is ideal when:

-- Your corpus contains both conceptual content and exact identifiers (SKUs, codes, names).
+- Your corpus contains both conceptual content and exact identifiers (SKUs, error codes, names).

-- Users submit diverse query types (questions, keywords, technical terms).
+- Users submit diverse query types — questions, keywords, and technical terms.

-- You want robust retrieval that degrades gracefully across edge cases.
+- You want retrieval that degrades gracefully across edge cases.

-- Your domain includes rare or specialized terminology.
+- Your domain includes rare or specialized terminology not well-covered by embedding models.

 - E-commerce product search (combining semantic search with exact SKU matching).

-- Technical documentation (semantic similarity + exact API names).
+- Technical documentation (semantic intent + exact API names or error codes).

-- Legal or regulatory text (concept search + citation matching).
+- Legal or regulatory text (concept search + precise citation matching).

 - Customer support (understanding intent + finding exact error codes).